-Electronic health records (EHRs) have the potential to provide useful information for PCOR.
+Electronic health records (EHRs) have the potential to provide useful information for patient-centered outcomes research (PCOR).
 Many PCOR studies rely on patients’ clinical information collected and stored in EHRs.
-The use of this information for PCOR would be increased if relevant patient data (e.g., lab‑test results) were defined and collected in a common way across research studies using structured data definitions (i.e. common data elements) that comply with the consensus‑derived health data standards (e.g., LOINC, SNOMED), which were included under the Centers For Medicare/Medicaid (CMS) EHR Incentive Program.
-Development and adoption of common data element (CDE) standards will enable interoperability in real‑world settings to support PCOR.
+The use of this information for PCOR would be increased if relevant patient data (e.g., lab‑test results) were defined and collected in a common way across research studies using structured data definitions (i.e. common data elements) that comply with the consensus‑derived health data standards (e.g., LOINC, SNOMED), which were included under the Centers For Medicare & Medicaid Services (CMS) EHR Incentive Program.
+Development and adoption of common data element (CDE) standards enables interoperability in real‑world settings to support PCOR.

 PROJECT PURPOSE & GOALS